pablomateo/DogBreedClassifier/README.md

 	(pmaienv)$ jupyter notebook dog_app.ipynb

-**Note:** If you clone this repo, the necessary images are already in the repo, there is no need to download them.
-Therefore, you can omit steps 2, 3 and 4 of the instructions.
+**Note:** To re-train the network, you will need the necessary image files.
+Follow steps 2, 3 and 4 of the instructions to download them.

 --------------------------------------------------------------------------------------------------------